Join our May Day Magic Ritual – Celebrate May 1st Worldwide

 Here’s an example ritual to help you along, but you are invited and encouraged this ritual your way.
 It is the intent and the crowning that matters above all, dear hearts!

 - For each breath, count in for four, hold for four and release for four.

-Build energy with your breath and move from a mundane space to a magical one.
+Build energy with your breath and move from a mundane space to a magical one, wherever you are.
 This step will prepare you for positive, powerful action.

-- Now point your wand-finger through the energy circle you have made.
+- Point your wand-finger through the energy circle you have made.

 - Pulse love through the circle.
 With this action you have sent on your magical May Day crown.

 You may also offer a simple incantation, saying the words out loud or silently to yourself.
 Here’s an example: